 Generate and Analyze Headlines

-The tools below can help you develop article ideas into a catchy evergreen headline.
+In this article, we put together the best headline analyzer tools.
+These can help you develop article ideas into catchy evergreen headlines.

 Google Trends and Search Volume

 If there is a lot of search volume for something or it’s been on an upward trend for years, it’s a pretty safe bet that it might make a good topic for your next evergreen post.
 The trick is not picking a topic that perhaps may be too competitive SEO wise.
 But that’s why tools like the following exist, to help you make a more data-driven decision.